By Cameron Mackintosh

 The culmination of 2010’s celebration was the staging of two spectacular Les Misérables concerts at The O2, in front of over 30,000 devoted fans.
 An international cast of stars, including Alfie Boe, Norm Lewis, Lea Salonga, Jenny Galloway, Matt Lucas, Nick Jonas, Katie Hall, Ramin Karimloo and Samantha Barks, together with performers from London’s Queen’s and the tour, and many of the show’s original cast, came together to mark this momentous occasion on 3 October.
 I would like to thank them and my tirelessly inventive production team for making sure that every performance of Les Misérables is, as described in The Times, “still like going to a First Night”.

 Les Misérables is proving more successful than ever with the original London production holding record-breaking advance box office figures.
 The 25th Anniversary staging of the show with its new design, direction and orchestrations is also breaking box office records wherever it plays.
-It has already opened in the USA and Spain and is planned to open in South Africa, Canada, Japan, Korea, South America and Australia.
-So successful has the new sound design and orchestration been that I decided to install it at the Queen’s so the original production could also enjoy the tremendous benefit of the revitalised musical score.
-The DVD of the marvellous 25th Anniversary Concert at The O2 continues to be a bestseller and at long last a film version of the show, produced by myself and Working Title for Universal, is underway, under the helm of director Tom Hooper.
+So successful has the new sound design and orchestration been that I decided to install it at the Queen’s so the original production could also enjoy the benefit of the revitalised musical score.
+The DVD of the marvellous 25th Anniversary Concert at The O2 continues to be a bestseller as does the film version of the show, produced by myself and Working Title for Universal, under the helm of director Tom Hooper.

 There is no doubt that Les Misérables will be storming the barricades for many years to come.
 I know that when I go “beyond the barricade”, the part I played in bringing Les Misérables to life as a musical will remain one of my proudest achievements.